Joshua J. Mark

-In the Christian period a bishopric was established at Faras and the remains of six churches in the town have been discovered and excavated (as well as pottery shops which seemed to specialize in Christian-themed crafts).
+In the Christian period a bishopric was established at Faras and the remains of six churches in the town have been discovered and excavated as well as pottery shops which seemed to specialize in Christian-themed crafts (such as bowls with Christian symbols on them and pendants).
 The most important archaelogical find in Faras from the Christian period has been the rock chapel and the town’s cathedral from the Christian Nubian period.
-The cathedral walls were adorned with paintings of Biblical narratives in intricate detail as well as portaits of famous citizens and leaders.
+The cathedral walls were adorned with paintings of biblical narratives in intricate detail as well as portaits of famous citizens and leaders.
+These Byzantine-Coptic style paintings were done in tempera on dried plaster and are some of the most exquisite examples of Byzantine art extant.

 The town of Faras was flooded by Lake Nasser as part of Egypt’s public works program in 1964 and now rests forever underwater.
-Before the planned flooding was accomplished, however, a Polish team of archaeologists excavated the site and removed the painted walls of the cathedral as well as many other ancient artifacts (which may now be viewed in museums in Warsaw and Khartoum).
+Before the planned flooding was accomplished, however, a Polish team of archaeologists excavated the site and removed the painted walls of the cathedral as well as many other ancient artifacts including Nubian pottery from the necropolis of the city.
+These works of art may now be viewed in museums in Warsaw, Poland and Khartoum, Sudan.
+Although Nubian buildings such as the Temple of Kalabsha were saved from the flooding, by moving it to higher ground, those of Faras were left to the flood and now remain submerged.

 2040 BCE - 1750 BCEThe town of Faras is founded.